 - Horses are carefully vetted to ensure their suitability to the trail.

-- Grooms are trained to put the safety of the riders first, thereby only increasing the pace if the whole group feels confident.
+- Horsemen are trained to put the safety of the riders first, thereby only increasing the pace if the whole group feels confident.

-- Grooms must notify the riders if they notice any impending danger.
+- Horsemen must notify the riders if they notice any impending danger.

 - Horses are checked daily for injury.

 - Riders are chosen to match the size of each horse.

 - There is a 100 kg weight limit for riders, so as to avoid overloading the horses.